 There’s a lot of talk of “Supermoons” these days.
-Did you know April’s Full Pink Moon which happens on April 7, 2020, at 10:35 pm EDT, will be our largest Supermoon of 2020?
+And in 2020, we had 2 already, and April’s Full Pink Moon, which happened on April 7th at 10:35 p.m.
+EDT, was our largest and last Supermoon of 2020.
+Some media outlets are calling May’s full Moon a Supermoon, but it falls short to earn the moniker (see below).
 But what is a Supermoon, what causes it, and how is it different from a regular full Moon?

 Supermoons are caused by the shape of the Moon’s orbit, which is not a perfect circle, but an ellipse, or oval, shape.
 The Moon orbits the Earth once each month, and each month, it reaches a point farthest from the Earth, called apogee, and a point closest to the Earth, called perigee.